 I couldn’t believe the sheer number of park-goers—it was a weekday afternoon.
 Does anyone in Paris work?

-Now that I’ve lived in France for 10 years, I can confirm the French do work.
+Now that I’ve lived in France for over a decade, I can confirm the French do work.
 But they also cherish downtime because it contributes to their well-being.

 Most workers in France—whether you’re an employee or an executive—enjoy lunch for 1.5 hours.
 And sometimes, your employer even pays for your lunch.